rocky-linux/wiki.rockylinux.org/docs/special_interest_groups/sig_guide/content.md

 ## Importing to the RESF Git Service

-All Special Interset Groups get an organization created in the RESF Git Service.
+All Special Interest Groups get an organization created in the RESF Git Service.
 Each organization will have a `meta` repository that can track issues or requests for the SIG as a whole.
-This is not a requirement and each SIG can dictate how issues or requests are handled.
+This is not a requirement, and each SIG can dictate how issues or requests are handled.

 There is no strict requirement on what repositories should and should not exist.
 It is up to the discretion of the SIG.